 Film director, script writer, actor.
 He is also a poet and painter, and was a boxer in his youth.
 He was born in 1938 (some sources quote documents, which the director says are forged, giving 1936 as his year of birth).

 Jerzy Skolimowski has received numerous awards, including the Grand Prix at the International Art Film Festival in Bergamo in 1966 for the film Bariera / Barrier, a Golden Bear for Start / Le Départ in 1967 at the IFF in Berlin, the Jury Prize for Moonlighting in Cannes in 1982.
-For Rece do gory / Hands Up!, a film the censors banned for a long time, he received the journalists' prize at the 1981 Polish Feature Film Festival in Gdansk.
-In 2003 he received an "Eagle" (for 2002), an award presented to him for "the independent stance of a Polish creator of cinema of global dimensions, demonstrated in Poland and as an émigré, and for regular ties to Poland".
+For Ręce do góry / Hands Up!, a film the censors banned for a long time, he received the journalists' prize at the 1981 Polish Feature Film Festival in Gdańsk.
+In 2003 he received an Eagle, an award presented to him for 'the independent stance of a Polish creator of cinema of global dimensions, demonstrated in Poland and as an émigré, and for regular ties to Poland'.
 In 2010 he received the Special Jury Prize at the 67th Venice International Film Festival for his film Essential Killing, starring Vincent Gallo.

 And from the same article:

 Escaping, wandering at a loss, searching.
 Donning various faces and masks.
 Seeking one's own form.
 At the same time, there is fear of irrevocably losing what is one's own, of it being taken away.
 Never giving up.
 A struggle for the right to err, to find and then lose anchorage, something relatively stable.
 These are the dilemmas torturing the heroes of Skolimowski's films.
 They were not new, and quite widespread in 1960's cinema.
 But it was this director, thanks to his personal style, who was best at extracting them.
 He turned to all that was unique, blurring the boundaries between biography and his hero, creating a kind of lyrical, strongly self-mocking diary.